Dental Hygienist Schools

 Offering a variety of learning experiences through hands-on learning in the Dental Education Center and community dental clinics, this eight-quarter, full–time BAS degree will prepare students for an exciting career in oral health as practicing dental hygienists.

-Made up of 195 credits, the program includes courses in fundamentals of dental hygiene; restorative practice and materials; pharmacology; dental radiology; research methods in allied health; pain control anesthesia; periodontology; and community dental health, among others.
+The program, which is made up of 195 credits, includes courses in fundamentals of dental hygiene, restorative practice and materials, pharmacology, dental radiology, research methods in allied health, pain control anesthesia, periodontology, and community dental health, among others.

-The program opens up opportunities in private dental offices; hospitals; schools; public health clinics; nursing homes; managed care organizations; correctional institutions and more for graduates.
+The program opens up opportunities for graduates in private dental offices, hospitals, schools, public health clinics, nursing homes, managed care organizations, correctional institutions, and more.

 • Location: Seattle, WA